Does my novel need developmental editing?

 The big difference, generally, between developmental editing and a critique is this: A developmental edit improves on a story that is already well formed and has the necessary components: a robust plot and a premise with legs; fully realized characters with real stakes in the story; and conflicts that will intrigue and entice your audience to continue reading.
 A developmental edit will take the building blocks already there and help the author make them as strong, fluid, and entertaining as they can be.

 For a more experienced or confident writer who may have already been through a developmental edit of a novel, a manuscript critique can serve as a final read-through to point out any last lingering areas that need a final polish.

-For a newer writers, on the other hand, a critique serves the purpose of helping refine their craft as much or more than helping them refine the novel at hand.
+For a newer writers, on the other hand, a critique serves the purpose of helping them refine their craft as much or more than helping them refine the novel at hand.
 A critique points out why a story is or isn’t well told and what it needs to get better.
 If a vital component of plot and premise, character, or conflict is missing, a critique can’t fix these but will point out where the narrative may have gone awry and why.
 A developmental edit is appropriate for writers with an in-depth understanding of and experience with the craft of writing, whereas a critique is better suited for writers who are still learning and need to know exactly what element or elements of the craft they need to improve on in order to redraft and improve their novel.